ArinzeGit/Drone-Racing-Landing-Page/README.md

 Also know that "pulse" and "hover" are not keywords.
 You can use any word and define it */
 ```

 - I found a good use case for the `clamp` CSS feature in my menu bar positioning(desktop version).
-I was able to make my menu bar static within a certain screen-size range, then move responsively within another range, and then stay static again within a third range using the `clamp` feature and only one breakpoint.
-Having delved deep into the capabilities of clamp, I am now able to realise dynamic behaviours with one media-query breakpoint that would otherwise have needed multiple breakpoints.
+I was able to make my menu bar static within a certain screen-size range, then move responsively within another range, and then stay static again within a third range using the `clamp` feature.
+Also, since font size can use the `vw` unit and `clamp`can take three values, I am able to declare font sizes for three ranges of viewport widths without a media query.
+Having delved deep into the capabilities of `clamp`, I am now able to implement dynamic and responsive behaviours that would have otherwise needed multiple media query breakpoints.

 ```css
 .menu {